International Travel

 TOURIST VISA REQUIRED:

-A visa is not required for stays under 90 days, but you must purchase a tourist card for 12 USD upon arrival.
-The card is valid for 90 days.
+No, not for stays under 90 days.
+But a tourist card must be purchased for 12 USD upon arrival.
+The card is valid for 90-180 days.
 If your U.S. passport shows you were born in El Salvador, you do not need the tourist card.
+Questions on extensions beyond 180 days can be addressed to migracion.visas@seguridad.gob.sv.

 VACCINATIONS: